Drag Queens have been an important part of our LGBTQ community and queer culture since the beginning of time.

 Bob likes to talk, but her gift seems to be that she always comes from a place of truth and honesty.
 Combined with her killer sense of humour, she’s guaranteed entertainment.

 Alaska launched her drag career in Los Angeles and auditioned for every season of RuPaul’s Drag Race until she was cast on Season 5.
-Alaska made it to Top 3 on Season 5, but was clearly a talented performer with a left-field take on Drag.
+Alaska made it to Top 3 on Season 5 and was clearly a talented performer with a left-field take on Drag.

 Since Drag Race, Alaska has really put the work in.
 Touring relentlessly, releasing music videos, building her brand.

 Teaming up with long-time collaborator Willam, and Forever Dog producer Big Dipper, Alaska has launched the Moguls of Media podcast network.
-This is providing a podcast platform for Drag Queens in the US, giving them new ways to connect with their audience while live performances are generally on hold.
+This is providing a podcast platform for Drag Queens in the US, giving them new ways to connect with their audience.

 What’s the history of Drag?